thenhao/mock-interview/assessment-exam/readme.md

 Q43: What is the advantage of CD?
 A: It comes with application security features.
-**_B: It automatically deploy to every environments in the pipeline as long as the build is successful._**
+**_B: It automatically deploy to every environment in the pipeline as long as the build is successful._**
 C: It delivers software in modular approach.
 D: It monitors error logs in the entire solutions architecture.